 Looking For the Root of Inferiority

 I am so grateful for God’s guidance that I found the root cause of my feeling of inferiority.
 One day, I read God’s words: “Under the driving force of a corrupt satanic disposition, what are people’s ideals, hopes, ambitions, and life goals and directions?
-Aren’t they contrary to positive things?
-Firstly, people always want to be stars, famous people, or famous actors.
+Do they not run contrary to positive things?
+Firstly, people always want to have renown or be celebrities; they wish to gain great fame and prestige, and to bring honor to their ancestors.
 Are these positive things?
-They wish to gain great fame and prestige, to bring honor to their ancestors, which is not at all in line with positive things.
-In addition, this runs counter to the law of God’s rule over mankind’s fate.”
+These are not at all in line with positive things; moreover, they run counter to the law of God’s having dominion over the fate of mankind.”

 In the beginning, God let us human live on the earth, and hoped we could worship Him on the earth and live out the likeness of a true man to glorify Him and manifest Him.
 However, after we human were corrupted by Satan, we no longer listened to His words and obeyed Him.
 The living rules of Satan have become the foundation of our existence and the principles of our actions.
 Thinking of that from an early age, we had been influenced and infected by Satan’s poison such as “rising above others,” “family prestige,” and “As a tree lives with its bark, a man lives with his face,” and thus we pursue to be famous people, great figures, and heroes, and hope that we can fill the bill supereminence and be thought highly of and admired.
 When we feel that we cannot be under the limelight or stand out, we begin to have negative emotions, and thus we feel inferior and dark, as if our lives were discolored.